MuSiQue: Multihop Questions via Single-hop Question Composition: Empirical Findings

 \paragraph{Harder Distractors (step 7).}

-To understand the effect of distractors on the difficulty and cheatability of the dataset, we construct 5 variations.
-Three of them capture the effect of the number of distractors: (i) no distractors, (ii) 10 paragraphs, and (iii) 20 paragraphs; and two of them capture the effect of the source of distractors: (i) Full wikipedia,\footnote{We used the Wikipedia corpus from~\citet{petroni2020kilt}.} and (ii) gold context paragraphs from the good \sh questions (Stage 1 of Figure~\ref{fig:musiq-pipeline}).
-We refer to the last setting as \textbf{positive distractors}, as these paragraphs are likely to appear as supporting (positive) paragraphs in our final dataset.
+To assess the effect of distractors in \ma, we create 4 variations.
+Two vary the number of distractors: (i) 10 paragraphs and (ii) 20 paragraphs; and two vary the source: (i) Full wikipedia (FW)\footnote{We used the Wikipedia corpus from~\citet{petroni2021kilt}.} and (ii) gold context paragraphs from the good \sh questions from step 1.
+We refer to the last setting as \textbf{positive distractors} (PD), as these paragraphs are likely to appear as supporting (positive) paragraphs in our final dataset.

-The results are shown in Table~\ref{table:positive-distractors-better}.
-First, we observe that using positive distractors instead of full wikipedia significantly worsens the performance of all models.
-In particular, it makes identifying supporting paragraphs without the question extremely difficult.
-This difficulty also percolates to the Single-Paragraph and End2End models.
-We have shown in Table~\ref{table:musiq-vs-others} that Context-only models are able to identify supporting paragraphs in \hpqa and \twowiki to a very high degree (67.2 and 92.0 SuppF1) even without the question.
-This would have also been true for \dataans (66.4 SuppF1) had we used wikipedia as the corpus for identifying distractors like \hpqa and \twowiki.
-This result suggest that it's necessary to be careful about the corpus to search for when selecting distractors, and ensure there is no distributional shift that a powerful pretrained model can exploit to bypass reasoning.
+Table~\ref{table:positive-distractors-better} shows that all models find PD significantly harder than FW.
+In particular, PD makes support identification extremely difficult for C-only, whereas Table~\ref{table:musiq-vs-others} showed that C-only succeeds on \hq and \tw to a high degree (67.6 and 92.0 Sp).
+This would have also been true for \ma (66.4 Sp) had we used Wikipedia as the distractor construction corpus like \hq and \tw.
+This underscores the value of selecting the right corpus for distractor selection, and ensuring distributional shift can't be exploited to bypass reasoning.\footnote{Our \sh datasets are wikipedia-based, and we ensured retrieved contexts from FW are 20-300 words, like PD.}

-Second, we observe that using 20 paragraphs instead of 10 makes the dataset more difficult and less cheatable.
-Interestingly, this effect is significantly more pronounced if we use positive distractors, indicating the synergy between these two approaches to create more challenging distractors.
+Second, using 20 paragraphs instead of 10 makes the dataset more difficult and less cheatable.
+Interestingly, the effect is stronger if we use PD, indicating the synergy between two approaches to create challenging distractors.